 When using the vinegar and baking soda mix, don’t pour them all together simultaneously.
 The best way to use vinegar and baking soda to unclog a washer drain is to pour the baking soda in first, then follow it with the vinegar.

-There are multiple ways to use the vinegar and baking soda mix to unclog your washing machine drain.
+There are multiple ways to use the vinegar and baking soda mixture to unclog your washing machine drain.
 In the first method, you’ll need to do the following:

-- Put the vinegar or baking soda into the drum portion of your washing machine.
+- Put the vinegar or baking soda into the washer drum of your washing machine.
 (Use a box of baking soda and about 3 cups of vinegar.)

 - Run a short cycle of your washing machine using hot water.